 The win was John Cleland’s final BTCC victory & beating Nigel had made it even sweeter.

-“It’s not every day you get the chance to race an F1 World Champion – far less beat him!
+JC: “It’s not every day you get the chance to race an F1 World Champion – far less beat him!
 That was nice, but just beating all the other regular BTCC guys was what mattered most.
-David Leslie and Derek Warwick rounded out the podium, with Nigel 4th.
 Combined age of the top 4 was about 182 years of age!”

-“Targeted?
+JC: “Targeted?
 Absolutely not.
 Nigel was never a target!
-The reason he thought that was because of his run in with Tiff Needell years before when he hit the bridge at Donington (in the 1993 TOCA Shootout).
-Plus, the Ford Mondeo he was driving was not the best that year and that meant he was mixing it with some people I would not accept a lift to the pub with!!
+The reason he thought that was because of his run in with Tiff Needell years before when he hit the bridge at Donington in the 1993 TOCA Shootout.
+Plus, the Ford Mondeo he was driving was not the best that year and that meant he was mixing it with some people I would not accept a lift to the pub with!
 That brought the inevitable contact – at no point did any of us think anything other than what a great draw he was for our championship.”